 If You Are Injured While Riding a Bus

-Your no-fault auto insurance covers any injuries suffered from using a motor vehicle.
-According to the statute, that includes buses.
+According to the statute, no-fault auto insurance covers any injuries suffered from using a motor vehicle, including buses.
 Your policy is personal, so even if you aren’t in your car, you will still be covered for injuries suffered while riding a bus.

 First, your Michigan bus accident lawyer will have to find out who owns the bus you were on – the government or a private contractor.
 If it was a private bus company, you can file your Third Party case just like in any other auto accident case.